Exercise Electrocardiogram (ECG) Testing in Children

 The test will take about an hour, including check-in, preparation, and the test.

-What happens after an exercise ECG?
+What happens after an exercise ECG for a child?

 Your child may feel a little tired or sore after the test, particularly if he or she is not used to exercising.
 Otherwise, your child should feel normal after the test.